 The Company maintains the ESPP (as defined in "Description of Common Stock" above), an employee stock purchase plan.
 The ESPP provides eligible employees with the opportunity to purchase shares of the Company's common stock at a discount, on a tax-favored basis, through regular payroll deductions in compliance with Section 423 of the Code.
-A total of 1,000,000 shares of the Company's common stock were reserved under the ESPP as of December 31, 2023, of which 407,770 shares remained available for future issuance.
+A total of 1,500,000 shares of the Company's common stock were reserved under the ESPP as of December 31, 2024, of which 259,830 shares remained available for future issuance.
 The number of shares available for issuance under the ESPP automatically increases on January 1st of each year through (and including) January 1, 2032, in an amount equal to the lesser of (a) 2% of the total number of shares of Company common stock outstanding on December 31st of the preceding calendar year, and (b) 1,000,000 shares.
 Notwithstanding the foregoing, the Board may act prior to January 1st of a given year to provide that there will be no January 1st increase in the number of shares available for such year or that the increase for such year will be a lesser number of shares of Company common stock.
-On January 1, 2024, pursuant to Board action overriding the foregoing "evergreen" provision, an additional 500,000 shares were reserved for issuance under the ESPP.
+On January 1, 2025, pursuant to Board action overriding the foregoing "evergreen" provision, an additional 1,000,000 shares were reserved for issuance under the ESPP.

 There are two offering periods of six months under the plan each calendar year.
 Participants in the plan are granted an option to purchase shares of the Company's common stock at the beginning of each offering period, up to a maximum of \$25,000 in shares based on the fair market value at the commencement of the offering period, with purchases occurring on the last trading day of the offering period.
 In general, all of the Company's employees are eligible to participate, including the Company's named executive officers, except that no employee may have the option to purchase shares under the plan to the extent such employee would own or have the right to acquire more than 5% of the combined voting power or value of the Company's shares as a result of such option and the Company may impose additional limits on share purchases pursuant to the ESPP.
 Each participant in the plan may authorize a payroll deduction of between 1% and 15% of the employee's salary, and, except for the Company's executive officers, may participate in an accompanying Cashless Participation loan program such that they may purchase up to the maximum number of shares per calendar year.
+Effective as of September 2024, the Company's compensation committee, in its capacity as administrator under the ESPP, temporarily suspended any participation in the Cashless Participation loan program, effective immediately, until such that the time the committee determines that it should reinstate the same.
+As of the date hereof, the Cashless Participation loan program remains suspended, but the ESPP is otherwise active.

 Purchases under the plan are made at the lower of 85% of the fair market value on the first day of the offering period and the fair market value on the last day of the offering period.

-In 2023 and 2022, a total of 508,200 and 84,030 shares of common stock were issued under the ESPP for aggregate cash proceeds of \$551,083 and \$109,323.
-No named executive officers participated in the ESPP in 2023 or 2022.
+In 2024 and 2023, a total of 647,940 and 508,200 shares of common stock were issued under the ESPP for aggregate cash proceeds of \$446,970 and \$551,083.
+No named executive officers participated in the ESPP in 2024 or 2023.